 Consider the same setup as in Section I with the following modification.
-The agents receive a noisy public signal $s = \theta + \sigma\epsilon$ instead of private signals.
+The agents receive a noisy public signal $s = \theta + \sigma \epsilon$ instead of private signals.
 For simplicity, let us assume the prior is uniform.
 The principal observes the public signal and announces the policy after learning s.
-Conditional on the realized signal s, the agents share a homogeneous belief over $\theta$ .
+Conditional on the realized signal s, the agents share a homogeneous belief over θ .
 Under a homogeneous belief, the only way to dissuade agents from attacking is to convince them "even if others attack, the regime is very likely to survive."
-Otherwise, there is always a possible equilibrium in which all the agents attack.
+Otherwise, there is always a possible equilibrium believe $\theta \ge 1$, or even if others do not believe so, they may entertain the possibility that others believe $\theta \ge 1$ and so on.
+Thus, the principal may not be able to convince an agent who receives a low private signal such as $s_i = -\sigma/2$ that "even if others attack the regime is very likely to survive."
+However, the principal may still be able to convince the agent that "others are not likely to attack."
+Thus, the regime is likely to survive the attacks.